 Torsion springs are baked for a few hours after they have gone through a winding process during manufacturing.
 Sometimes corners are cut, or mistakes occur.
 As a result, a service company can end up with a load of half-baked torsion springs and have a nightmare warrantying the materials.

 Complications stemming from half-baked torsion springs

-About 15 years ago, my previous employer, Area Door Service in Elgin, IL, where I repaired residential and industrial garage doors and openers, dispatched me to a small residential door repair.
+About 15 years ago, my previous employer, Area Door Service in Elgin, IL, dispatched me to a small residential door repair.
 The cables had come off the drums, and the door would not close because the cables were tangled.
-While reinstalling the cables, I realized that the problem was caused by the spring not having enough tension.
+While reinstalling the cables, I realized that the problem came from the spring not having enough tension.
 The simple fix was to add about a turn of spring tension to prevent the problem from recurring.
 I assumed that the spring had not sustained the proper winding.

 The American spring manufacturers conform their practices to the highest standards in the industry.
 That is why we have never bought springs from China.
-The critical baking time is the basic standard to compromise because you can’t tell the difference if the spring is baked correctly or not.
+The critical baking time is the basic standard, since you can’t tell at first if the spring is baked correctly or not.
 Even after installing the spring, it may work fine for several days, weeks, or months.
 Therefore, you might not be aware that you have half-baked torsion springs.

 Chinese manufacturing has improved over the past several decades, but the inconsistent quality is still an issue.
 One container of springs from China sold on eBay or Amazon could be very profitable.
-However, the second container may have springs with compromised heat treating can put a company like ours out of business.
+However, if the second container has springs with compromised heat treating, it can put a company like ours out of business.

 This entry was filed under Another Way to Replace Garage Door Cables.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.